 Tablets must be taken in the order directed on the package every day at about the same time.
-One active tablet is to be taken daily for 21 consecutive days, then followed by a 7-day tablet-free interval.
+One active tablet is to be taken daily for 21 consecutive days then a 7-day tablet-free interval.
 Each subsequent pack is started on the day after the tablet-free interval.
-A withdrawal bleed usually starts on days 2-3, after the last active tablet and may not have finished before the next pack is started.
+A withdrawal bleed usually starts on days 2-3, after the last active tablet, and may not have finished before the next pack is started.

-How to start Levonorgestrel/Ethinyl estradiol (Nordette) No hormonal contraceptive use within the preceding month
+How to start Ovral L

+• No hormonal contraceptive use within the preceding month